 Home kitchen design follows the specific needs and constraints of the individual household.
 Some people value more floor or counter space, while others want a decorative area to showcase to their guests.

-In this article, we’ll be looking at six designs for kitchen spaces, but first, let's take a look at the kitchen work triangle.
+In this article, we’ll be looking at six designs for kitchen spaces, and the kitchen work triangle.

 When designing kitchen layouts, the three most important areas to consider are:

 - The Kitchen sink for cleaning and preparation